noise-lab/netml/readme.md

 print(ndm.train.tot_time, ndm.test.tot_time, ndm.score)
 ```

-For more examples, please check the 'examples' directory.
+For more examples, see the `examples/` directory in the source repository.

 ## Architecture